jamesaoverton/obo-tutorial/docs/processing-data.md

 [TODO: Update the tutorial with more information about modelling instance data with OBO ontologies.]

-During development it's usually convenient to have several files and use imports, but for a final version a single file is often better.
-I've created a single [obo-tutorial.owl](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/obo-tutorial.owl) file with both the application ontology and the
+During development it's usually convenient to have several files and use imports to link them together.
+But for a final version, a single file is often better.
+I've created a single [obo-tutorial.owl](https://github.com/jamesaoverton/obo-tutorial/raw/master/examples/obo-tutorial.owl) file with both the application ontology and the

     cd examples
     java -jar ../bin/obo-tutorial.jar merge \